lancenacabuan/Shaliah/Exhaustive.md

-# The Biblical Unitarian View of Jesus Christ Through the Lens of the Jewish Shaliah (Agency) Principle and Wisdom Christology: A Rediscovery of the True Gospel Through a Corrected Understanding of the Person and Work of Jesus
+# The Biblical Unitarian View of Jesus Christ Through the Lens of the Jewish Shaliah (Agency) Principle and Wisdom Christology: A Rediscovery of the True Gospel Through a Corrected Understanding of the Person and Work of the Human Messiah

 ## Introduction